Legendary steam locomotive 'Flying Scotsman' set to return

 After it was retired in 1963 as the age of steam in Britain drew to a close, the Scotsman was sold to a businessman who took it on a tour of the United States where it was fitted with a bell, headlamp and cow-catcher.

-In 1988-9 under new ownership, it toured Australia, where at one point it recorded the longest ever non-stop run by a steam locomotive, travelling 422 miles.
+In 1988-9 under new ownership, it toured Australia, where at one point it recorded the longest ever non-stop run by a steam locomotive, traveling 422 miles.

 The high cost of restoring and running the engine had always limited its public appearances but in 2004 it was returned to public ownership.